Florida Safe Routes to School State Network

 The WalkSafe® and BikeSafe® programs under the direction of Dr. Gillian Hotz are injury prevention programs in the KiDZ Neuroscience Center at the University of Miami Miller School of Medicine.
 The WalkSafe program (2001), and the BikeSafe program (2009) were designed to address decreasing the number of children that are injured, increasing children's daily physical activity and education about pedestrian and bike safety.
 Both programs utilize a 5E model (Education, Engineering, Enforcement, Encouragement, and Evaluation) to improve safety, increase physical activity, and enhance walking/cycling environments.
 The cornerstone of both programs is the school-based, educational curriculum that uses a multimodal safety and health instruction program taught through a train-the-trainer model.

 The WalkSafe educational curriculum is evidence-based, and mandated by the School Board to be taught in all Miami-Dade County public elementary schools reaching approximately 150,000 students each year.
 Currently, the curriculum is also reaching elementary school age children throughout several other counties including Broward, Lee, Orange, Palm Beach, Polk, and Volusia.
 Some of the other health promotional activities developed and implemented by WalkSafe, include Walking School Bus programs, Neighborhood Pedestrian/Speed Watch programs, and most recently a pedestrian safety programming for children with special needs.
-Since the inception of WalkSafe, the Miami-Dade County Level One Trauma Centers have observed a 70% decrease in child pedestrian-hit-by-car admissions and WalkSafe has been identified as a significant countermeasure for juvenile pedestrian-struck crashes by outside agencies.
+Since the inception of WalkSafe, the Miami-Dade County Level One Trauma Centers have observed a 68% decrease in child pedestrian-hit-by-car admissions (2001-2012) and a 65% decrease from crash reports (2001-2011).
+WalkSafe has been identified as a significant countermeasure for juvenile pedestrian-struck crashes by outside agencies.

 The BikeSafe program curriculum is currently being implemented and continues to be evaluated in middle schools.
 BikeSafe also offers an afterschool curriculum, which has been implemented extensively for the past two years at Miami-Dade County Parks and Recreation Centers.
 This year, the program projects to reach more than 14,000 middle school students, providing them bike safety skills, knowledge, and abilities.